CER-REC/energy-futures-vis-avenir-energetique/readme.md

 ## Contact Us
 We're the development team with Startide Solutions who put this project together for the NEB.
 We aren't able to provide extensive support for this project, but you're welcome to reach out with questions and thoughts!

-Steph Sachrajda - stephanie.sachrajda@startidesolutions.com
+* Stephanie Sachrajda - stephanie.sachrajda@startidesolutions.com
-Patrick King - patrick.king@startidesolutions.com
+* Patrick King - patrick.king@startidesolutions.com
-Ben Cousins - ben.cousins@startidesolutions.com
+* Ben Cousins - ben.cousins@startidesolutions.com

 ## Known Issues
 * 'Download Image' functionality on Internet Explorer ~11 doesn't apply the correct font.
 This appears to be fixed in Edge ~13.